 \section{Abstract}

-Document similarity is the problem of formally representing textual documents and then proposing a similarity measure that can be used to compute the linguistic similarity between two documents.
-Accurate document similarity computation improves many enterprise relevant tasks such as document clustering, text mining, and question-answering.
-Most contemporary techniques employ bag-of-words (BoW) based document representation models.
-In this paper, we show that a document’s thematic flow, which is often disregarded by bag-of-word techniques, is pivotal in estimating their semantic similarity.
-In this direction, we propose a novel semantic document similarity framework, called SimDoc.
-We model documents as topic-sequences, where topics represent latent generative clusters of relative words.
-We then use a sequence alignment algorithm, that has been adapted from the Smith-Waterman gene-sequencing algorithm, to estimate their semantic similarity.
-For similarity computation at a finer granularity, we tune the alignment algorithm by integrating it with a word embedding matrix based topic-to-topic similarity measure.
-A document level similarity score is then computed by again using the sequence alignment algorithm over all sentence pairs.
-In our experiments, we see that SimDoc outperforms many contemporary bag-of-words techniques in accurately computing document similarity, and on practical applications such as document clustering.
+Document similarity is the problem of estimating the degree to which a given pair of documents has similar semantic content.
+An accurate document similarity measure can improve several enterprise relevant tasks such as document clustering, text mining, and question-answering.
+In this paper, we show that a document's thematic flow, which is often disregarded by bag-of-word techniques, is pivotal in estimating their similarity.
+To this end, we propose a novel semantic document similarity framework, called SimDoc.
+We model documents as topic-sequences, where topics represent latent generative clusters of related words.
+Then, we use a sequence alignment algorithm to estimate their semantic similarity.
+We further conceptualize a novel mechanism to compute topic-topic similarity to fine tune our system.
+In our experiments, we show that SimDoc outperforms many contemporary bag-of-words techniques in accurately computing document similarity, and on practical applications such as document clustering.